elizabethdaly/comp-thinking-project/readme.md

 6. Press enter to clone the repository to your machine.

 ## Static version of the notebook
 Alternatively, one can view a static version of the notebook using [Jupyter Nbviewer](https://nbviewer.jupyter.org/).
 Enter the GitHub url to view the file.
+Actually, I realized that I cannot do this with a private repository.
+I'll leave the instruction here anyway for when I make the repository public after the submission date.

 ```
 https://github.com/elizabethdaly/comp-thinking-project/blob/master/EDalySortingAlg.ipynb